Who's really hauling

 Small businesses paste in their hauling bill and find out whether they're being charged above the legal Commercial Waste Zone rate ceiling.

-Filter complaints by zone, carter, time, and business type, then share any view with a link.
+Filter complaints by zone, neighborhood, or council district, time, and type — then share any view with a link or download the numbers.
 Built for journalists, council staff, and researchers.

 On the roadmap